bgoonz/gists-2022/container/45dddfba570d24fd6fed049b9383b70c3a0aaeb7c759d50569ecac4a61be2b7b/complete-react.md

 weight: 0
 excerpt: React is a JavaScript library that aims to simplify development of visual interfaces.
 seo:
-    title: 'Comprehensive Guide To ReactJS'
+  title: "Comprehensive Guide To ReactJS"
-    description: 'Its primary goal is to make it easy to reason about an interface and its state at any point in time, by dividing the UI into a collection of components.'
+  description: "Its primary goal is to make it easy to reason about an interface and its state at any point in time, by dividing the UI into a collection of components."
   robots: []
   extra: []
 template: docs
 ---